Members area

 Understanding more about the underlying causes for the gender pay gap

-• Sessional workers, who work on an ad hoc basis, have been included in these calculations and tend to be in lower paid roles.
-Sessional worker roles are predominately filled by female workers (c.80%).
+• **Sessional workers working on an ad hoc basis included in these calculations tend to be in lower paid roles, and in NDCS sessional worker roles are predominately filled by female workers.

-• We’ll widen our pool of possible candidates by encouraging applicants from genders not typical to the role, such as more women in IT and more men in our service provision, by continuing to advertise on diverse advertising platforms, using gender neutral language in our job adverts and highlighting our family friendly policies, flexible smarter working arrangements, and wellbeing initiatives.
+• We’ll widen our pool of possible candidates by encouraging applicants from genders not typical to the role, such as more women in IT and more men in our service provision, by continuing to advertise on diverse advertising platforms, using gender neutral language in our job adverts and highlighting our family friendly policies, flexible smarter working arrangements and wellbeing initiatives.

 • We’ll continue to develop a more comprehensive data set to help understand the causes of our gender pay gap and work to address them.